 SPIS will give students college-level exposure to computer science, emphasizing problem-solving, communication skills, and mathematical modeling.
 Students will be exposed to project-based learning as well as research in computer science and engineering.
 In addition to academics, SPIS will introduce participants to the social, cultural, and broader intellectual experiences open to university students.
 Those accepted to the SPIS program will also receive career mentoring, and enjoy a series of lectures and demonstrations illustrating the exciting and varied career opportunities available in computer science and engineering.

 SPIS is a 5-week residential summer program on the UC San Diego campus for students accepted into CSE majors as well as for other UCSD admitted students who want to explore computer science as a career option.
 SPIS courses are taught by the very best faculty at UCSD.
 Students in the program interact with a wide range of CSE faculty and learn about computer science and engineering research.
 They also have opportunities to connect with engineers from the computer industry.
 SPIS provides an excellent student experience with individual meetings with faculty, tutoring from experienced CSE undergraduate students, collaborations with fellow students, individual advising to smooth the transition to UCSD, and living on campus.applications from all freshmen who are admitted to one of the UCSD Computer Science and Engineering majors (including Computer Science majors in the CSE Department, Computer Engineering majors in CSE or ECE Departments, and Math/CS majors in the Mathematics Department) in Fall 2015.
 We will also consider applications from a small of number of other freshmen (entering UCSD in Fall 2015) who would like to explore computer science and engineering.
 All students are required to complete the SPIS 2015 application.
 Only a limited number of students will be admitted to SPIS 2015.
+Students who will benefit most from the program will be given preference.

 The program runs for five weeks from August 2nd through September 5th, 2015.
 If you have any questions about the program, please send email to Professor Mohan Paturi at email@example.com with a brief statement about your interest and academic background.